 Safer and friendlier than riding a bike in America.
 As you travel people will tell you where to go and where not to go.
 It’s that simple.
-Not much planning needed.
+Not much planning is needed.
 In general, it’s the big cities that are unsafe.
 The rest is more a matter of preference.
 You’re biggest safety issue will be avoiding collisions, but that is just the nature of the beast of bicycling, and most countries have more respect for bicycles than Americans.
-Along with that, you’ll want to take the ordinary health precautions and stay clean.
+Along with that, you’ll want to take the usual health precautions and stay clean.

 Were you ever robbed?

 Yes.
 I was held at gunpoint (one main with a revolver and another with a sawed-off shotgun in Antigua, Guatemala.
 I’ve also been burgled many times, conned and blackmailed.

 The robbers took my brother’s tape recorder, which I dropped on the ground when I ran away.
 The burglars usually take little stuff, as if I won’t notice it, like: food, toothbrush, lighter, and water bottles.